teppokoivula/ProcessChangelog/README.md

 module actually consists of two modules, one of which handles view side and other data collection, both have their own settings:

-### Process Page History
+### Process Changelog

 **Date Format**

-* Defines how dates are formatted on Page History page
+* Defines how dates are formatted on Changelog page
 * See the PHP date function reference for information on how to customize this setting: http://www.php.net/manual/en/function.date.php
 * Default: j.n.Y H:i

 **Row Limit**

-* Defines number of page history rows visible at once on Page History page
+* Defines number of rows visible at once on Changelog page
 * Default: 25

 **Row Label**

-* Defines which field will be used as row label (page identifier) on Page History page
+* Defines which field will be used as row label (page identifier) on Changelog page
 * Default: Page name

-### Process Page History Hooks
+### Process Changelog Hooks

 **Operations**

 * Defines which operations to keep track of / which should be ignored.
 * Default: all available operations

-**History Max Age**
+**Data Max Age**

-* Defines how long history is kept before being removed automatically.
+* Defines how long collected data is kept before being removed automatically.
 * Please note that automatic cleanup requires LazyCron module!
 * Default: forever (no automatic cleanup)